Grassroots: The Axis of Justice

 The Axis of Justice (AofJ) is a not-for-profit group co-founded by Tom Morello and Serj Tankian.
 Its intended purpose is to promote social justice by connecting musicians and music enthusiasts to progressive grassroots ideals.
-The group appears at music festivals; the most prominent being Lollapalooza in 2003.
+The group appeared at music festivals; the most prominent being Lollapalooza in 2003.
 The Axis of Justice most regularly appears whenever the bands System of a Down or Audioslave are performing.
 The group also has a podcast on XM Satellite radio and KPFK (90.7 FM), a Pacifica Radio station in Los Angeles, California.
-The AofJ's mission is to connect local music fans to organizations, local and global, aimed at effectively working on issues like peace, human rights and economic justice within communities.
+The AofJ's mission is to connect local music fans to organizations, local and global, aimed at effectively working on issues like peace, human rights, and economic justice within communities.

 Criticism

 Top-down vs. bottom-up processing

 There is an ongoing debate as to whether a bottom-up or top-down approach is better suited to address the problems facing communities.
 Top-down processing involves large-scale programs or high-level frameworks, often driven by governmental or international action.
 Top-down processing is great for tracking large-scale causal relationships in environmental systems, and it has better funding.
 Top-down processing is typically designed by outsiders who can only perceive a community's needs, and so community needs are often only marginally addressed or not addressed at all.
 By contrast, bottom-up processing is defined as "observing or monitoring efforts defined and undertaken at the local scale and brought forward to higher-level bodies, often with a focus on supporting outcomes desired by a local community."
 Bottom-up processing has "local residents and [POC] co-facilitate the trainings and workshops"—this "empowers participants."
 Bottom-up approaches are often not impactful beyond local settings.
 Grassroots organizations take on a bottom-up approach as they often allow for direct community participation.

+The top-down approach is executive decision-making, where a top person makes decisions on what should be done.
+This approach creates a hierarchy, and it trickles down to lower-level individuals.
+Examples of this could be CEOs who make business decisions for many individuals within their corporation.
+A positive to a top-down approach can be efficient, but it can create power imbalances within organizations.
+Bottom-down approach is where people work together towards making decisions.
+A bottom-up approach can empower individuals at a lower level.